adithcm/Tic-Tac-Toe/README.md

 ### Storing Game Data

-The app stores past game data (date, winner, and difficulty mode) on the device using SQLite or DataStore.
+The app stores past game data (date, winner, and difficulty mode) on the device using SQLite.
 This data persists even after the app is closed.

 ### Contribution Guidelines